Abhilash-Ponnachan/rust-study/readme.md

     ```rust
     let x = "hello";
     ```
     Now the variable `x` is bound to a new value (`hello`) and the old instance of `x` is _shadowed_.
-In reality, even though we use the same variable name `x` it is infact a different variable with a different memory location (unlike a `mut` variable where a new _value_ is assigne dto the same _address_).
+In reality, even though we use the same variable name `x` it is in-fact a different variable with a different memory location (unlike a `mut` variable where a new _value_ is assigned to the same _address_).
-    We can claerly see how the memory address changes with shadowing -
+    We can clearly see how the memory address changes with shadowing -

     ```rust
     let a = 2.3;
     println!("Address of a = {:p}", &a);
 // address of variable named 'a' = 0x1dc7affba8

     let a = 19;
     println!("Address of a = {:p}", &a);
 // address of a different variable named 'a' = 0x1dc7affc04

     let a = "alpha";
     println!("Address of a = {:p}", &a);
     // address of yet another variable named 'a' = 0x1dc7affc58
     ```
-    With a mutable variable we can see the same address after assighing a new value -
+    With a mutable variable we can see the same address after assigning a new value -
     ```rust
     let mut b = 23;
     println!("Address of b = {:p}", &b);
 // address of variable named 'b' = 0x5c74cffbc4

     b = 101;
     println!("Address of b after mutation = {:p}", &b);
     // address of variable named 'b' after changing value = 0x5c74cffbc4